tejas-srinivas/task-management-app/task-management-frontend/README.md

-# Agentic Task Board
+# Task Board Management Application

 A modern web application for managing client requirements.

 ## Overview

-The Agentic Task Board is a collaborative project management application that empowers teams to visually organize and track their work using boards, lists, and cards.
+The Task Board is a collaborative project management application that empowers teams to visually organize and track their work using boards, lists, and cards.
 It supports real-time updates, role-based access control, checklists, comments, and file attachments, enabling seamless workflow management and communication.
 Built with a modern React frontend and a robust Node.js/GraphQL backend, the platform is designed for flexibility, scalability, and enhanced team productivity.

 ## Technologies Used